1995–96 Philadelphia 76ers season: Regular season

+Aftermath

-Following the season, Maxwell re-signed with his former team, the San Antonio Spurs, while Massenburg signed with the New Jersey Nets, head coach John Lucas II was fired, and Ruffin, Pinckney, Dumas, Higgins and Alston were all released to free agency; in Dumas' case, he would be permanently banned from the NBA due to him violating a clause that forbade him from drinking alcohol, which was his third strike in terms of drug violations in the NBA.
+This was also the team's final season in which they played their home games at the CoreStates Spectrum.
+Following the season, Maxwell re-signed with his former team, the San Antonio Spurs, while Massenburg signed with the New Jersey Nets, head coach John Lucas II was fired, and Ruffin, Pinckney, Dumas, Higgins and Alston were all released to free agency.
+In Dumas' case, he would be permanently banned from the NBA due to him violating a clause that forbade him from drinking alcohol, which was his third strike in terms of drug violations in the NBA.